 National Geographic calls it "a major conservation success story."

-Cousins to Keto's species, the Northern White and the Western Black Rhinoceros have both become extinct, in 2018 and 2011, respectively.
+Cousins to Kito's species, the Northern White and the Western Black Rhinoceros have both become extinct, in 2018 and 2011, respectively.